eseckft/BitAds.ai/docs/validating.md

 ## Reinitialization

 If you encounter critical issues during operation, refer to the [reinitialization process](reinitialization.md) instructions for troubleshooting and restarting the validator setup.

+**Note:** Currently, the auto-update script supports only one running instance of the validator on the server; in the future, it will be able to run multiple instances.